Functional Food Center Inc.

 Author of 11 Textbooks, 30 conference books, more than 100 scientific articles, editor of 25 semiannuals on functional food science.

-Organized and Chaired 31 international conferences jointly with the best universities in the U.S. (Harvard Teaching Hospital / Harvard Medical School, UC LOs Angeles, UC Santa Barbara, TWU, SMU, USD), Japan, Germany, China, and with United States Department of Agriculture (USDA).
+Organized and Chaired 31 international conferences jointly with the best universities in the U.S. (Harvard Teaching Hospital / Harvard Medical School, UC Los Angeles, UC Santa Barbara, TWU, SMU, USD), Japan, Germany, China, and with United States Department of Agriculture (USDA).

 Panelist: Dr. Martirosyan served on the peer review panel and assist the United States Department of Agriculture (USDA) in the implementation of federal programs by reviewing around 100 grant applications and recommending which projects should receive funding.
+He is also in the role of a Generally Recognized as Safe - GRAS Panelist which is essentially an expert sign off for safety standards on a novel raw material or product so it can be sold on the US market.

 Author of Functional Food Definition: “Functional Foods are Natural or processed foods that contain biologically-active compounds; which, in defined, effective, non-toxic amounts, provide a clinically proven and documented health benefit utilizing specific biomarkers, to promote optimal health and reduce the risk of chronic/viral diseases and manage their symptoms."